-Pension sharing orders enable the couple to transfer pensions or parts of pensions between themselves to better balance their pension pots, and means that when they each retire, they can expect to receive broadly the same amount of money from the pensions they were holding at the time the divorce occurred.
+Pension sharing orders enable the couple to transfer pensions or parts of pensions between themselves to better balance their pension pots.
+This allows couples to arrange their pensions so that when they each receive retirement age, they can expect to receive broadly the same amount of money from the pensions they were holding at the time of the divorce.

 A common misconception about pensions in payment

-Pensions in payment are generally perfectly capable of being shared on divorce.
+Most of the time, pensions in payment are perfectly capable of being shared on divorce.
 Where a couple have several pensions between them, or one spouse has several pensions, the pension in payment can be adjusted and shared with the non-pension holding spouse to better balance their pension entitlements.